Disappearance of Michele Anne Harris: Aftermath

-At the end of 2017 Cal was arrested again after a driver on Interstate 81 in northern Cortland County called police to report that a white pickup truck had struck their vehicle and driven away.
-When state troopers pulled the vehicle over Cal was behind the wheel.
+At the end of 2017, Cal was arrested again after a driver on Interstate 81 in northern Cortland County called police to report that a white pickup truck had struck their vehicle and driven away.
+When state troopers pulled the vehicle over, Cal was behind the wheel.
 He was charged with driving while intoxicated and leaving the scene of an accident.
-Speaking to the media about the accident after being arraigned in January 2018, he admitted to having a had a few drinks hours beforehand, but denied striking the other vehicle; the driver who reported him to police had in fact been the one who had been driving erratically and cutting other drivers off.
+Speaking to the media about the accident after being arraigned in January 2018, he admitted to having had a few drinks hours beforehand, but denied striking the other vehicle; he claimed that the driver who reported him to police had in fact been the one who had been driving erratically and cutting other drivers off.
 As he had with the stalking charge, he claimed the state police had again brought the charges to retaliate against him.

 After the verdict, Cal had told ABC that he was selling the Spencer estate where he and Michele and their children had lived.
 He had been trying to do so throughout the 2010s, asking nearly $2 million for the property at one point, but took it off the market in 2017.
 Michele's family remains convinced that Cal killed her.
 Cal and Michele's four children have continued to support their father and do not interact with her family much.

 In 2020 David Beers, a private investigator Cal had originally hired to find Michele who later worked for his defense team, published a book about the case, Reign of Injustice, arguing strongly for Cal's innocence as a victim of sloppy police work.
 At a talk he gave about the book in the Athens, Pennsylvania, public library in 2020, he shared some information that the defense had not highlighted during the trials: